batttuh/Docker-DevOps-with-Node.js-Express-Mongodb/README.md

 - docker run --name (imageNme) --net (networkName) -d (image) for database
 - docker run --net (networkName) -p OUTSIDE_PORT:INSIDE_POST (imageName)
 ### Docker Compose
+- we can up all of the container ,which is server for main application, with Docker Compose
+- docker-compose.yml : it is like xml, json for using data transfer
+- key : value
+- first we need to define version:
+- then we can define services:
+- For Volume Mapping we use volumes:
+- For depending database or other service depends_on: